spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/migrate-non-standard-services.md

 {% endinfo_block %}

-The current statement is that all non-standard services used on the project have to be dropped and the application has to be reworked to be compatible with `Spryker PaaS` services.
+The current statement is that all non-standard services used on the project have to be dropped and the application has to be reworked to be compatible with `Spryker Cloud` services.

-In case it’s not possible to drop usage of some services that are not supported by `Spryker PaaS` then the issue has to be escalated further to Solution Architecture department.
+In case it’s not possible to drop usage of some services that are not supported by `Spryker Cloud` then you should escalate the issue further to Solution Architecture department.
 Since in this case we should think about usage of third-party services via `VPN` or `AWS private link`.

 Depending on a location (on-premise or another cloud provider) of such a non-standard service and necessity to be a part of current solution we can propose to initiate a `Site-To-Site VPN` connection between these areas.
-It is reachable in a way of creating a ticket about setting `S2S VPN` connection in [SalesForce portal](http://support.spryker.com) to Operation team.
+It is reachable in a way of creating a ticket about setting `S2S VPN` connection in [SalesForce portal](http://support.spryker.com) to the Operation team.

 Here is the example of information is required to be filled out in a form to proceed a ticket: